Okkadunnadu: Plot

 Kiran, who has the rare Bombay blood group, arrives in Mumbai to sell his guest house through the real estate agent Gautami.
 While helping a man in need of blood, he is approached by the gangster Sona Bhai, who shares the same blood type.
 Kiran agrees to donate blood, but Sona's nephew secretly warns him that he will be killed.
 After being sedated, Kiran is about to undergo the procedure when Sona's blood pressure rises uncontrollably, causing the operation to be delayed by 24 hours.
 When Kiran wakes up, Jayadev, Sona's trusted aid, tells him he must donate and leave the next day.
 Realising their true intentions, Kiran fights off the henchmen and escapes, angering Sona.

-Later, Sona's nephew contacts Kiran and reveals that it's not just blood, but Kiran's heart that is needed for transplantation, and that Sona wants it.
+Later, Sona's nephew contacts Kiran and reveals that it's not just blood but Kiran's heart that is needed for transplantation and that Sona wants it.
 He urges Kiran to leave Mumbai.
 Meanwhile, Jayadev visits Gautami's office to buy Kiran's guest house but is told it's already sold and the seller has gone to Hyderabad.
 When Jayadev exits, he runs into Kiran, leading to a chase and a fight where Kiran defeats Jayadev's henchmen.
-Over drinks, Kiran explains how he once led a wealthy life thanks to his father, who owned an honest private bank.
+Over drinks, Kiran explains to Gautami how he once led a wealthy life thanks to his father, who owned an honest private bank.
 However, his father was arrested after the bank suffered major losses and couldn't pay the depositors.
-The auditor told Kiran the losses happened because other board members gave large loans to VIPs who didn't repay, though Kiran's father tried to fix things by selling his property.
+The auditor told Kiran that the losses happened because the board members gave large loans to VIPs who didn't repay, though Kiran's father tried to fix things by selling his property.

-Kiran got his father out on bail and promised to resolve the payment issues.
+Kiran got his father out on bail and promised to resolve the payment issues in 1 month.
 They met RBI official Janakiram, who demanded a ₹4 crore bribe.
-Kiran then came to Mumbai to secure the payment for the guest house in six months.
+Kiran then came to Mumbai to secure the payment for the guesthouse, which was originally promised to be received in six months.
 After a violent fight with Sona's henchmen, Kiran is injected with a sedative, but he fights back, using improvised weapons to kill them all and escape with Gautami.
 Later, Kiran reveals everything about Sona to her.
 Seth, who had purchased the guest house, backs out of the deal, so Kiran forces him to pay the amount within 30 minutes.
 At the beach, Sona's nephew informs Kiran that Seth won't be paying.